c4ss1uslab/digitalgarden/src/site/notes/digital garden/c4ss1us.lab digital garden.md

 > **how can we address the spiritual/psychological, ecological, economic, sociopolitical, technological and educational challenges we're going through and create the more beautiful world our hearts know is possible?**

-by sharing my findings, i aim to present what i see as viable pathways to address the metacrisis and enable new, more regenerative lifestyles/ways of being.
+by sharing my findings, i aim to present what i see as viable pathways to address the metacrisis and enable new, more regenerative systems, lifestyles and ways of being.

 other inquiries i intend to address: